member-counter/bot/README.md

 ## Adding/editing text

+In English:
-To add or edit a string, you must do it in the [./src/lang/en_US.json](./src/lang/en_US.json) file, after that, you may want to run `npm run generateLPTypings` to avoid compilation errors
+ - To add or edit a string, you must do it in the [./src/lang/en_US.json](./src/lang/en_US.json) file, after that, you may want to run `npm run generateLPTypings` to avoid compilation errors

+In other language:
+- To add a string: First add it in english in the [./src/lang/en_US.json](./src/lang/en_US.json) file, then commit the file to the `dev` branch and it will be available in the [translation project](https://crowdin.com/project/member-counter-bot) in the next 10 minutes
-To edit to other language you must do it trought the [translation project](https://crowdin.com/project/member-counter-bot)
+- To edit a string: You must do it trought the [translation project](https://crowdin.com/project/member-counter-bot), if your language isn't there, contact me and I will add it

 ## Commiting